Sylvester Vaz: Early life

-Sylvester Inacio Vaz was born on 1 February 1968 in Margao, Goa, India.
-His parents, Camilo Joao Sebastiao Vaz and Juliana Catarina Vaz, raised their family in the Madel Grande neighborhood of Margao.
 Vaz's father, a figure in the local music scene, acted as the choirmaster (mistri) at Our Lady of Grace Church, Margao and served as a music teacher at Music Circle located in Margao.
 This familial environment fostered Vaz's early interest in the arts, leading him to actively participate in theatrical productions and variety programs at Holy Spirit Church, Margao.
 He was a regular member of the church choir, often assuming a leadership role.
 Vaz's musical abilities extended beyond vocal performance, as he was also skilled in playing the guitar and keyboard.

 Vaz's early life demonstrated an interest in both academic pursuits and artistic expression.
 In the inaugural year of his legal studies (LL.B), he was recognized with an award for his active engagement in cultural activities at Goa University.
 His admiration for the Indian actor Amitabh Bachchan, stemming from his childhood, was rooted in Bachchan's acting abilities.
 This passion for cinema led Vaz to prioritize attending a film shoot for Bachchan's 1989 Hindi film Main Azaad Hoon in Margao, even foregoing his studies on the eve of his Higher Secondary Certificate (HSSC) exams.